-to sign the certificate should be RSA.
+to sign the certificate MUST be RSA.

-All certificate profiles, key and cryptographic formats are defined by the IETF PKIX working group [PKIX].
-When a key usage extension is present, the digitalSignature bit must be set for the key to be eligible for signing, as described above, and the keyEncipherment bit must be present to allow encryption, as described above.
+All certificate profiles and key and cryptographic formats are defined by the IETF PKIX working group [PKIX].
+When a key usage extension is present, the digitalSignature bit MUST be set for the key to be eligible for signing, as described above, and the keyEncipherment bit MUST be present to allow encryption, as described above.
 The keyAgreement bit must be set on Diffie-Hellman certificates.

-As CipherSuites which specify new key exchange methods are specified for the TLS Protocol, they will imply certificate format and the required encoded keying information.
+As CipherSuites that specify new key exchange methods are specified for the TLS Protocol, they will imply certificate format and the required encoded keying information.

 '''

-Structure of this message:

 opaque ASN.1Cert<1..2^24-1>;

 struct {

 ASN.1Cert certificate_list<0..2^24-1>;

 } Certificate;

 '''